 Although the number of malpractice lawsuits filed against physicians and hospitals has stabilized in recent years, the dollar amounts of patient damage recoveries still remain potentially significant.
 A number of insurance carriers have withdrawn from this segment of the insurance market citing underwriting losses, and premiums have increased sharply in the last several years.
-The effect of these
+The effect of these developments has been to significantly increase the operating costs of hospitals, including the Obligated Group.

 The Obligated Group currently carries malpractice, directors' and officers' liability and general liability insurance, which management of the Obligated Group considers adequate, but no assurance can be given that the Obligated Group will maintain coverage amounts currently in place in the future, that the coverage will be sufficient to cover all malpractice judgments rendered against the Obligated Group or settlements of any such claims or that such coverage will be available at a reasonable cost in the future.
-For a discussion of the insurance coverage of the Obligated Group, see "PART 7 - THE OBLIGATED GROUP - Professional and General Liability Insurance Program" herein.
+For a discussion of the insurance coverage of the Obligated Group, see "PART 7 - THE OBLIGATED GROUP - The NSLIJ System Risk Management and Insurance Program" herein.